nigelhartm/structural_characterization_uorf/README.md

 (more information will follow, please don't hesitate to contact me . . . )

-! actually this repository lacks of good documentation / commented code, it will be updated if there is time available
+! actually this repository lacks of good documentation / commented code, it will be updated if there is time available.
+Reason is that most scripts just got used once.